-(9) In addition to the requirements under section 34, a notice under this section shall

-- (a) be signed by the person providing the notice; - (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and - (d) be served in accordance with section 35.
+- (9) In addition to the requirements under section 34, a notice under this section shall - (a) be signed by the person providing the notice; - (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and - (d) be served in accordance with section 35.

-Finding: The landlord used the custom section 18 notice that included all required information.
+Finding: The landlord used the template section 18 notice made available by this tribunal and accurately filled in all required information.